istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

            methods: ["GET"]
     {{< /text >}}

-1. Apply the `v1beta1` policy and monitor the traffic to make sure it works as expected
+1. Apply the `v1beta1` policy and monitor the traffic to make sure it works as expected.

 1. Apply the following `v1beta1` policy that denies all traffic to the `foo` namespace because the `foo` namespace is enabled with RBAC:

     {{< text yaml >}}
     apiVersion: security.istio.io/v1beta1